GondiTilak/js-miniapp/js-miniapp-sdk/README.md

 **API:** [MiniAppFeatures.getHostEnvironmentInfo](api/interfaces/miniappfeatures.html#gethostenvironmentinfo)

-Native host application can share the information such as Locale, Host app version, Host app Build type, SDK version, device token and push token using this interface.
-Miniapp can fetch these information using the following interface which will get [HostEnvironmentInfo](api/interfaces/hostenvironmentinfo.html) as a promise.
+Native host application can share the information such as Locale, Host app version, SDK version using this interface.
+Miniapp can fetch these information using the following interface which will get [HostEnvironmentInfo](api/interfaces/hostenvironmentinfo.html) as a promise

 ```javascript
 import MiniApp from 'js-miniapp-sdk';